The Arabic Republic of Egypt… dawn over the pyramids…

-After lunch, Granny has a cup of mint tea with two of the teachers – Farid Kamel, the History teacher and Shadia Rashid, Arabic literature and poetry.
-Granny and Farid are discussing the pro and cons of Ernest Simmingway’s “Another Shade of Sim”.
-Shadia agrees with Granny, but prefers to stay out of the heated discussion – as a woman she’s not even supposed to have read such a sulfurous book…
+Shadia Rashid, Arabic literature and poetry, silently serves the tea, filling the tiny glasses with an elegant gesture before sitting down next to Granny.
+Granny and Farid are soon having a heated discussion, debating the pro and cons of Ernest Simmingway’s “Another Shade of Sim”.
+Shadia prefers to stay out of the heated discussion – as a woman she’s not even supposed to have read such a sulfurous book anyway.

 Mena Lufti, the housekeeper, interrupts the debate.

-‘If you please come with me, Mrs. Grey, I will show you the lodgings!’
+‘If you please come with me, Assayeda Grey, I will show you the lodgings.’

-‘Shokran, and we hope to see you soon again Miss Grey.’
+‘Shokran, we hope to see you soon, Assayeda Grey.’

 ‘Hal a’jabaki?
 Do you like it?
 It’s Sobek, the king of the Nile!
 A very special ancient relic, from the Den of Lost Souls… I give you special prize.
 Bargain prize!’